marvelshan/Nest.js_side_project/README.md

 ## Description

-This repository contains the backend assessment for EUCare, developed using NestJS as the backend framework and TypeScript for writing code.
-The assessment involves implementing various endpoints and setting up the database structure using Prisma Migrate with PostgreSQL.
+This repository contains a NestJS backend side project, developed using NestJS as the backend framework and TypeScript for writing code.
+The project involves implementing various endpoints and setting up the database structure using Prisma Migrate with PostgreSQL.

 ## Installation